Features new to Windows 7: Battery notification messages

 Unlike previous versions of Windows, Windows 7 is able to report when a laptop battery is in need of a replacement.
 The operating system works with design capabilities present in modern laptop batteries to report this information.

 Hibernation improvements

 The powercfg command enables the customization of the hibernation file size.
 By default, Windows 7 automatically sets the size of the hibernation file to 75% of a computer's total physical memory.
 The operating system also compresses the contents of memory during the hibernate process to minimize the possibility that the contents exceeds the default size of the hibernation file.

 Power analysis and reporting

 Windows 7 introduces a new /Energy parameter for the powercfg command, which generates an HTML report of a computer's energy efficiency and displays information related to devices or settings.

 USB suspension

 Windows 7 can individually suspend USB hubs and supports selective suspend for all in-box USB class drivers.

+Other improvements

+Windows 7 supports ACPI 4.0, and natively supports ACPI vendor C-states (Intel and AMD) up to C6.
+Windows 7 SP1 added supports for ACPI vendor C-states up to C10.